 - Garlic - Fresh garlic is a great flavoring that adds sweetness and nuttiness to fish.
 You can adjust the amount to your taste.

-- Other flavorings - A simple combination of thyme (dry or fresh), paprika, and freshly ground black pepper is my to-go flavoring for this recipe.
-You can add your favorite Mediterranean flavors and customize it to your taste!
+- Other flavorings - A simple combination of thyme (dry or fresh), paprika, sea salt, and freshly ground black pepper is my go-to seasoning for this recipe.
+You can also incorporate your favorite Mediterranean flavors and customize them to suit your taste

 How to Bake Marinated Salmon?